relativitydev/relativity.testing.framework/CONTRIBUTING.md

 #### Before Submitting A Bug Report

-* **If you are a new user of RTF, check the [RTF User Guide](https://einstein.kcura.com/display/PED/Relativity+Testing+Framework)** to make sure that you're following one of the common usage patterns.
+* **If you are a new user of RTF, check the [RTF Documentation](https://probable-happiness-2926a3e8.pages.github.io/index.html)** to make sure that you're following one of the common usage patterns.
-* **Ensure that you are testing against a supported version of Relativity.** Relativity.Testing.Framework is only [tested against the last few current templates in hopper](https://git.kcura.com/projects/TT/repos/relativity.testing.framework.api/browse/source/Relativity.Testing.Framework.Api/ApiComponent.cs#32).
+* **Ensure that you are testing against a supported version of Relativity.** Relativity.Testing.Framework is only [tested against the last few current templates in hopper](https://github.com/relativitydev/relativity.testing.framework.api/blob/master/source/Relativity.Testing.Framework.Api/ApiComponent.cs).
 Official support is not provided for issues relating to versions of Relativity outside of this range.
 * **Determine [which library the problem is likely coming from](#relativity-testing-framework-and-packages)**.
 * **Perform a quick search in the [Relativity Testing Framework Jira Project](https://jira.kcura.com/browse/RTF-1023?jql=project%20%3D%20%22ENG%3A%20Relativity%20Testing%20Framework%22%20%20order%20by%20id%20DESC)** to see if the problem has already been reported.
 If it has and the issue is still open, add a comment to the existing issue instead of opening a new one.